Small enough to carry by car, powerful enough to operate at 15,000 feet, the IJ6180 provides the superpowers your arms need to take flight.

 MINIMUM SAFETY REQUIREMENTS

-Ready to test your wings with the ultimate human-flight experience?
+Ready to discover your wings with the ultimate superhuman flight experience?

-While primarily used for test-flights, R&D scenarios and World Record training, it wouldn’t be right to keep the thrill of human flight all to ourselves.
+While primarily used for test-flights, R&D scenarios and World Record training, it wouldn’t be right to keep the thrill of superhuman flight all to ourselves.
 So here’s your chance…

 Once every quarter, we’ll be opening the Academy to offer flight experiences & training for up to 4 aspiring Jetsuit pilots, on a Waitlist basis.